 March 8, 2013Manitoba Metis Federation v Canada

-The Supreme Court of Canada confirms the Manitoba Métis community has an outstanding collective claim against the federal government flowing from the promise of land in s.
+The Supreme Court of Canada confirms the Manitoba Métis community has an outstanding collective claim against the federal government flowing from the promise of 1.4 million acres of land in s.
 31 of the Manitoba Act, 1870.
 The Court also recognizes the Manitoba Métis Federation’s standing to advance this claim based on the authorization it receives from its members.
 This decision sets the stage for a possible Métis claim relating to scrip in Alberta.

 August 10, 2013MNA Red & White Cards Cancelled